swarmdb/swarmdb.github.io/_posts/2014-10-03-objects-are-event-streams.md

 So, any *object* is actually a *replica*.
 Any state change is an *event* or an *operation*, depending on whether you read or write it.
 All events on a replica form a *stream*.
 Finally, all those are different projections of the same ideal entity named "a replicated object".

 I hope, this post explains Swarm's core abstractions to a  sufficient degree.

+P.S.
+I'd like to acknowledge @apronchenkov for useful feedback.